 Health management and policy prepares students to pursue leadership roles within the largest and fastest growing sectors of the economy: health care administration, public health and health policy.
 Learn more about health management and policy programs.

 Kinesiology generates and applies knowledge about the role of physical activity in the advancement of health in society.
-Explore its five options: Athletic Training, Exercise Science, Outdoor Education, Health and Physical Education and Sport Studies.
+Explore its five majors: Athletic Training, Exercise Science, Outdoor Education, Health and Physical Education and Sport Studies.

 The Department of Nursing faculty believe that learning is a creative process wherein students are active participants in their education, growth, and development as professional nurses.